esoytekin/vim_convert2_submodule/README.md

 ## why should i use it?

-- it is more managable to keep plugin as submodules. this way you can update your modules with single git command
+- it is more managable to keep plugins as submodules. this way you can update your modules with single git command
 ```git
 git submodule update --init --recursive
 ```